gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

   This switch enables most warnings from the GCC back end.
   The code generator detects a number of warning situations that are missed by the GNAT front end, and this switch can be used to activate them.
-  The use of this switch also sets the default front end warning mode to :switch:`-gnatwa`, that is, most front end warnings activated as well.
+  The use of this switch also sets the default front-end warning mode to :switch:`-gnatwa`, that is, most front-end warnings are activated as well.

 .. index:: -w (gcc)

 :switch:`-w`
   Conversely, this switch suppresses warnings from the GCC back end.
-  The use of this switch also sets the default front end warning mode to :switch:`-gnatws`, that is, front end warnings suppressed as well.
+  The use of this switch also sets the default front-end warning mode to :switch:`-gnatws`, that is, front-end warnings are suppressed as well.

 .. index:: -Werror (gcc)